 The Raindrop Inlay (images below) works by steepening the central curvature of the cornea, as can be seen on the corneal topography (below left).
 This improves the near vision optical power of the eye without limiting the amount of light entering the eye.

 Around the age of 40-45, our near vision gradually begins to worsen as the natural lens of the eye becomes less flexible and unable to focus for near work.
 This process is called Presbyopia.
 Most people become dependent on reading glasses or bifocals to see objects within arm’s reach.
 For people that don’t want to hassle with reading glasses, the corneal inlay procedure is an FDA-approved procedure that can help.
+Based on each patient’s unique scenario, we will be able to determine if a corneal inlay or laser vision correction is most appropriate.

 Typically, the treated eye will feel slightly irritated or “scratchy” and vision is usually slightly blurry during the first few days of healing.
 Typically, patients are fine to return to work the next day.
 It is important to use lubrication eye drops, antibiotic drops and and anti-inflammatory drops during the first couple of months of the recovery period.
 Though the initial recovery period is quite quick, it takes about 3 months for final results to be 100% complete with the corneal inlay procedure, as is similar with LASIK.